 Items to Consider When Insuring High-Value Residences

-Of course, the struggle with all insurance agents and brokers will be to insure a home for the best possible premium with the best possible coverage.
-Unfortunately, high-value home policies come at a higher premium.
-It can be tempting to insure a high-value home on a standard home policy, given that the reconstruction cost of the home could be very similar.
+Of course, the challenge with all insurance agents and brokers will be to insure a home for the best possible premium with the best possible coverage.
+Because high-value home policies come at a higher premium, it can be tempting to insure a high-value home on a standard home policy, given that the reconstruction cost of the home could be very similar.
 However, this would be a disservice to the client, as a standard policy would not include coverages specific to high-value homes.

 The policy limitations and endorsement options available for a standard homeowner’s policy would provide insufficient coverage for a high-value home in the event of a loss.
 Policy limitations on jewelry, collections, additional living expenses etc. all need to be increased for high-value homes.